chorus-ai/chorus_waveform/README.md

 f.close()
 ```

 ## Tools

   ### [UVA Converter](https://github.com/chorus-ai/waveform/tree/main/UVAFormatConverter)
   Converts between a variety of formats, including inputs of Bedmaster STP XML, wfdb, tdms, dwc, and existing HDF5.
 Vitals can be specified as a CSV if not included in waveform file.
 See UVAFormatConverter folder for more detailed information.

+## Benchmarking

+This repository includes a script for benchmarking different waveform formats.
+For guidelines on using the script, see [BENCHMARK.md](./BENCHMARK.md).

 ## Contributing